Mishieck/dev-todo/README.md

 where

-- `action`: is any action associated with the todo item.
+- `action` (optional): is any action associated with the todo item.
 In addition to the actions used in conventional commit messages, custom actions are allowed.
 For example, if you would like to add a feature to a project, you can use `feat` as the action.
-- `category`: this is the category to which the todo item belongs.
+- `category` (optional): this is the category to which the todo item belongs.
   For example, you can use a project name and a project entity as the contents of a category.
 If you are working on a web app, for example, the category may be `portfolio/landing-page/header`.
-- `content`: a description of the todo item.
+- `content` (required): a description of the todo item.
 You can use any description format you like.

+### Examples

+The following todo item text are all valid:

+- Only `content`: `Create portfolio website`
+- With `action`: `feat: Update header hero on landing page of portfolio website`
+- Width `action` and `category`: `fix(portfolio/landing-page/navbar): Hide social media links on mobile`